raven-os/nest/doc/nest-03.md

 Would you like to apply these transactions?
 [Yes/no]
 ```

-The last package to get installed is the package itself, and the ones before are its dependencies.
-That's why here, the package `dash` is installed at the very end.
+The last package to get installed is the main package, dependencies packages having been installed in priority.
+That's why in our example above, the package `dash` is installed at the very end.

-To answer yes, just type *Yes* or *Y*, then press enter.
-You can also just press enter.
+To answer yes, just type *Yes* or *Y*, then press enter, or simply just press enter.
 When Nest (and most CLI programs) asks you a closed question like this one, the default answer usually begins with an uppercase letter.
 So in this case, just pressing enter is equivalent to type *yes* and then press enter.

 ## Nest uninstall